 Atomic Mass Number and Nuclear Fission

 This formula is called the Weizsaecker Formula (or the semi-empirical mass formula).
-With the aid of the Weizsaecker formula the binding energy can be calculated very well for nearly all isotopes.
+With the aid of the Weizsaecker formula, we can calculate the binding energy very well for nearly all isotopes.
 This formula provides a good fit for heavier nuclei.